Jmtechh/ActiveDirectoryLab/README.md

 <br />
 <br />
 <img src="https://i.imgur.com/xOe6Rom.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 The next service I installed was Remote Access.
 This service enabled me to configure routing and NAT.
 The routing allows the domain controller virtual machine to communicate with other devices on a network.
-The NAT feature will allow the clients/devices on a private network to connect to the internet through the domain controller, since the domain controller will have internet access through the home router and NAT.
+The NAT feature will allow the clients/devices on a private network to connect to the internet through the domain controller, since the domain controller will have internet access through the home router by using the NAT network adapter.
 <br />
 <br />
 <img src="https://i.imgur.com/TOLwWQ9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>